Miller7002/Azure-Virtual-Network-With-ELK/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook file to /etc/ansible within the ansible container.
-- Update the configuration file to include the IP addresses of what Virtual Machines you want to run the playbook on.
+- Update the hosts file to include the IP addresses of what Virtual Machines you want to run the playbook on.
 - Run the playbook, and navigate to Kibana via your web browser (http//:[VM public IP]:5601/app/kibana) and check to make sure Kibana is receiving log data from the VM's you ran the playbook on.

 - _Which file is the playbook?
 Where do you copy it?_